pfsense/docs/source/firewall/preventing-rfc1918-traffic-from-exiting-a-wan-interface.rst

    looking at the WAN interface IP address on the pfSense dashboard.
 If the assigned address is from one of the private IP ranges listed above, RFC1918 traffic should NOT be blocked.
-*  **pfSense is “chained” behind another device like a consumer firewall or wifi router (double NAT)** - In this case, pfSense performs NAT for devices connected to the pfSense LAN, and the WAN interface forwards traffic to the upstream device, where it undergoes a second
+*  **pfSense is "chained" behind another device like a consumer firewall or wifi router (double NAT)** - In this case, pfSense performs NAT for devices connected to the pfSense LAN, and the WAN interface forwards traffic to the upstream device, where it undergoes a second